 Understanding the Cost of Daycare in Illinois

-It’s no secret that the cost of childcare across the country can be stag.
-Recent estimates from the Economic Policy Institute show that new parents in Illinois pay an average of $1,150 for infant care every month.
-If you do the math, that comes to an eye-popping yearly bill of $13,802, which is akin to purchasing a brand new Ford Fiesta outright every year.
+It’s no secret that the cost of childcare across the country can be staggering.
+Recent estimates from Child Care Aware of America show that new parents in Illinois pay an average of $1,650 for infant care every month.
+If you do the math, that comes to an eye-popping yearly bill of about $19,800, nearly a full year of in-state tuition at a public university in Illinois.

 But that figure doesn’t exactly tell the whole story.
 In reality, parents in Illinois have quite a number of options for child care, including traditional daycare, employing an at-home nanny, on-site (workplace) daycare, nanny sharing, or deciding to have one parent stay home to care for your little one.